 The campsites and campervan sites near Puerto de la Duquesa are limited in number and two of those are listed below:

-- Weather: The winter weather in Puerto de la Duequesa (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Puerto de la Duequesa (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Puerto de la Duequesa (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.